glf30/LAB-Video-Game-Library-API/README.md

 - `PATCH /api/games/:id`

-  - Updates an existing game.
+  - Updates an existing game for its given properties (except ID!)
   - Accepts any subset of fields from the POST format.

 - `DELETE /api/games/:id`